jannatul29/Express-JS-Assignment/README.md

 ## Solving error
 1. If node JS version is less than 14, "express-rate-limit" library is not working and, if this(npm audit fix --force) command was not executed after installing this libray, it also gives error.
 2. If pug's file indentation was not correct, then gives error.
-But we know that, if html file give not error for indentation.
+But we know that, if html file does not give any error for indentation.

 ## Existing error
 If anyone search incorrect location, it gives incorrect location and search correct location, it gives correct output (shown in 5,6,7 no. screenshots).
 Somethimes it is not working (shown in screenshots 8).